senimanjs/seniman/docs/event-handling.md

 This way, you can make changes to the code and see the changes in the browser without having to manually restart the server.

-In the next tutorial, we'll start modifying the interface in response to events.
+In the next tutorial, we'll start modifying the interface in response to events [here](/docs/managing-state).